diegodescartable/CAMPCraftXP/README.md

 - Initial release candidate.

+Version 1.2-RC2

+- Improved error checking and recovery
+- More logging with option to disable for improve performance

 ### Acknowledgements

 https://github.com/Cipencjusz for their amazing NW afk script (https://github.com/Cipencjusz/NW-farm--New) which I started to write this script from to get an idea of how to do the basics.
 Thanks a lot for your assitance in Discord DMs!